DeNepo/ux-ui-design/README.md

 **Home Page Figma**: Using your wireframe from last week as a starting point, create a design document for your home page using Figma.
 This can be done with your partner from last week if you like, but can also be individual.

-No new issues for this assignment, you can link to it from your week 1 project issue and from your home page repository
+No new issues for this assignment, you can link to it from your week 1 project issue and from your home page repository.

 </details>
 <br>